conneroisu/sugar-rush/README.md

 ### Leader Commands?

-Wanting to use the leader key to trigger commands for the plugin?
+Wanting to use a leader key to trigger commands for the plugin?
 I recommend [tgrosinger's leader-hotkeys-obsidian](https://github.com/tgrosinger/leader-hotkeys-obsidian).
+One can check out the guide to do this in terms of this repository [here]()

 ### Increment Map